SS Choctaw: Discovery

-Thunder Bay National Marine Sanctuary did not announce their discovery until September 1, 2017, and avocational shipwreck hunters continued to search for Choctaw.
+Thunder Bay National Marine Sanctuary did not announce their discovery until September 1, 2017, leading avocational shipwreck hunters to continue the search for Choctaw.
 On August 13, 2017, independent researcher Dan Fountain found Choctaw using a modified fishfinder.
 On August 20, he returned to the site with veteran shipwreck hunters Ken Merryman and Jerry Eliason to survey the wreck with Eliason's homemade high definition drop video system, positively identifying the wreck as Choctaw.

 Choctaw today

 The remains of Choctaw rest under 300 ft of cold, fresh water.
 The wreck rests on her starboard side, nearly upside down, with the exposed section of her hull rising at an angle from the lake bottom.
 The upper level of her stern cabins broke away when she sank, leaving only the weather deck level cabins intact.
 The wreckage of her pilothouse lies beside her hull.
 The entire bow, including the section between the first and the second hatch where the collision occurred, is completely buried and only the last three of her seven cargo hatches remain exposed.
 There is a sizeable debris field surrounding her wreck, with most of the visible artefacts located near her stern.

 The wreck of Choctaw was listed on the National Register of Historic Places on December 10, 2018, for its state-level significance in engineering and maritime history.